wp-plugins/adblock-notify-by-bweb/README.txt

 == Frequently Asked Questions ==

+= Can I stop adblocker users? =
+NO!
+This plugin does not completly block adblocker users, it only uses a passive approach, and it will always be that way.

 = Is it working with Google Adsense Ads? =
 Yes, and probably with all kinf of content hidden by an adblocker software.

 = Is it compatible with caching systeme =
 Yes it is.
+Depend on parameters...

-= The plugin is activated and setting up, but nothing append. = Purge all cache and rebuild your minify, then check again.
+= The plugin is activated and setting up, but nothing append. = First check if the "Random selectors and files" option is checked.
+Then purge all cache and rebuild your minify, then check again.
 You can also try to open a new private tab to have a new "clean" test environment.
 If you don't have any caching/minify plugin, it is mostly due to your theme which does not contain the required wp_footer() function in the footer.php file.

 == Screenshots ==
 1. Modal box notification